zhangchi0104/automv/README.md

 - [ ] allow rule groups

 ## Changelog
+### v0.1.0
+- added support for nested rules
+- Simplifies the rule creation
+- Using just `Conditions` to process file
+- Users can now set to create sub directory in target folder
 ###
 - now iterate through all the rules based on priority
 - updated docs